 The target must provide content but fail to adequately protect it against modification.

 In some variants, the targeted content is altered so that all or some of it is redirected towards content published by the attacker (for example, images and frames in the target's web site might be modified to be loaded from a source controlled by the attacker).
-In these cases, the attacker must be able to host the replacement content.
+In these cases, the attacker requires the necessary resources to host the replacement content.

 Modify application data

 A successful content spoofing attack compromises the integrity of the application data.

 More information is available — Please select a different filter.

 Use of the Common Attack Pattern Enumeration and Classification dictionary and classification taxonomy, and the associated references from this website, are subject to the